 \begin{remark} Interpreting $h$ as the equivariant parameter of the loop rotation group $R$, the Weierstra{\ss} product expansion portrays $\Gamma_V^{-1}$ as a regularised Euler class of the space of Taylor loops $V[\![z]\!]$.
 This interpretation also makes sense over certain stacks with a circle action, such as $G[\![z]\!]\backslash\Omega^aG$: a reasonable demand is that their $R$-equivariant homology is free over $\bC[h]$, so that extension of scalars to functions of $h$ holomorphic off the negative real axis (and allowing poles in $\mu,\xi$ as needed) is a faithful operation.
-For a torus, we can always pretend that $h$ is a numerical parameter, because the $R$-action on the stack $\mathfrak{Pic}(\bP^1)$ is trivial (even though it is not canonically so). \end{remark}
+For a torus, we can always pretend that $h$ is a numerical parameter, because the $R$-action on the stack $\mathfrak{Pic}(\bP^1)$ is trivializable. \end{remark}